Patient's Query

 Hello doctor,

-I am a 30 year old male.
+I am a 30-year-old male.
 My height is 5 feet and 7 inches, and I weigh about 191 pounds.
-For the past four to five years, I am suffering from indigestion.
-This got more serious in the recent years.
+For the past four to five years, I have been suffering from indigestion.
+This got more serious in recent years.
 It used to occur three to four times every week, especially after lunch.
-I sought medical help and went to see a general physician, who ordered for blood tests.
+I sought medical help and went to see a general physician, who ordered blood tests.
 It revealed most of the levels to be normal, except for a mild elevation of ALT (alanine transaminase) and AST (aspartate aminotransferase) levels.
-Then he ordered an ultrasound which showed I have a fatty liver, though I rarely drink alcohol.
+Then he ordered an ultrasound, which showed I have a fatty liver, though I rarely drink alcohol.
 Also, H. pylori came out as negative.
 He asked me to take a healthy diet and avoid alcohol.
 For indigestion, he prescribed Rabeprazole 20 mg every day, which seemed to help, since I did not get any indigestion anymore.
 More recently, I developed frequent loose motions.
-On some days, I pass stools thrice and have excessive gas.
+On some days, I pass stools three times and have excessive gas.
 Over this period, I had four to five blood tests, which revealed that my hemoglobin was gradually decreasing.
-The first blood work done three years ago, showed my hemoglobin to be 152 g/L, then 148, 143 and now in the last month it was 137 g/L. Also, my RBC count dropped from 4.89 to 4.5 million cells.
-My latest ferritin level was 194 ug/L. I asked my doctor here, and he ordered FOBT (fecal occult blood test) test.
-All three samples showed negative and no blood was found in the stool.
-Recently, he has ordered for a colonoscopy which I am waiting on, and I am really worried that I might have colon/rectal cancer.
-My question is, does negative FOBT and normal ferritin rule out any cancerous growth in the bowel and intestine?
+The first blood work done three years ago showed my hemoglobin to be 152 g/L, then 148, 143, and now, in the last month, it was 137 g/L. Also, my RBC count dropped from 4.89 to 4.5 million cells.
+My latest ferritin level was 194 ug/L. I asked my doctor here, and he ordered the FOBT (fecal occult blood test) test.
+All three samples showed negative, and no blood was found in the stool.
+Recently, he has ordered a colonoscopy, which I am waiting for, and I am really worried that I might have colon/rectal cancer.
+My question is, does a negative FOBT and normal ferritin rule out any cancerous growth in the bowel and intestine?
 I have hypothyroidism and sleep apnea.
 I have no family history of bowel cancer.

 Hello,